 It gets better.
-When you see the policy’s red lines drawn out, you can walk around them like Danny Ocean’s crew navigating a laser maze.
+When you see the policy’s red lines drawn out, you can dance around them like Danny Ocean’s crew navigating a laser maze.

 Good sales reps know this and use it to push deals through.
 Patrick McKenzie offers an example: